Introduction to Gray Hat Python

 You may be thinking that I am exaggerating a bit.
 Nope, I am NOT!

 Think of examples like Maltego.
-Maltego is software, or I can better re-phrase it as an open-source forensics application built to gather information and building profile of people, company, and other corporate agencies.
+Maltego is software, or I can better re-phrase it as an open-source forensics application built to gather information and build profiles of people, companies, and other corporate agencies.

-One just needs to enter proper data into the app, and the rest of things like linking emails, people, group of people, even determining internet infrastructures such as Domains, DNS names, Netblocks and IP addresses can be linked and interconnected using this open-source intelligence.
+One just needs to enter pertinent data into the app, and the rest of the things, like linking emails, people, groups of people, and even determining internet infrastructures such as Domains, DNS names, Netblocks, and IP addresses, can be connected and interconnected using this open-source intelligence.

 For more information, visit to know What is Maltego?

 So, if access to “Secret information” determines your success, then Maltego can help you discover it.
-Maltego is partially written in Python and uses Java as well, which is again a great language.
+Maltego is partially written in Python and uses Java, which is a great language.

 So much to quote about security from Google.
-To be more precise, Google is the least way you can keep yourself anonymous on the web, doesn’t matter whether you use incognito or www.duckduckgo.com from chrome.
-Because ultimately, everything is updated on the web.
-The point being here is, it’s not about invulnerability; it’s about being absolute vulnerable.
-One cannot completely wipe oneself completely off the Internet.
-But one can surely try to keep as little info on the Web as possible.
+To be more precise, Google is the least way to keep yourself anonymous on the web.
+It doesn’t matter whether you use incognito or www.duckduckgo.com from Chrome.
+Because, ultimately, everything is updated on the web.
+The point here is it’s not about invulnerability; it’s about being vulnerable.
+One cannot completely wipe oneself off the Internet.
+But one can keep as little info on the Web as possible.

 Python is not just a language; it’s a scripting language.
-Scripting languages allow you to write, modify your own tools when you need something more custom.
+Scripting languages allow you to write and modify your tools when you need something more custom.
 These Network Security tools depend on scripting language heavily for extensibility.
 For Example, let’s Take Scapy.

 Scapy is purely written in Python.
 It is a powerful interactive packet manipulation tool.
-It can generate fake packets on its own, scan networks, and even sniff packets.
+It can generate fake packets, scan networks, and even sniff packets.

 Find detailed information about What is Scapy?

 Now, these are complex programs written by advanced programmers.
-Let’s see how simple it is to write a program in Python that can be easily understood by people who have some good basics in programming.
+Let’s see how simple it is to write a program in Python that people with some good programming basics can easily understand.

 How has keylogger written in Python?

-Following is a code for keylogger written in python:
+Following is a code for a keylogger written in Python:

 #!/usr/bin/Python